Panic Bar Installation The Woodlands Texas - (346)200-5995

 What’s the difference between panic bars and push bars?

-Panic bars are for emergency exits; push bars are often used for convenience on interior doors.
+Panic bars are intended for emergency exits, while push bars are often used for convenience on non-emergency commercial doors.

 What is the warranty?

-We offer 6 months on parts and labor for all panic bar installs.
+We provide 6 months on parts and labor for all panic bar installations.

-Panic Bar King proudly serves The Woodlands and nearby cities like Shenandoah, Oak Ridge North, Conroe, Spring, Magnolia, and Tomball.
-We regularly service ZIP codes including 77380, 77381, 77382, and 77385.
+Panic Bar King proudly serves The Woodlands and nearby communities including Shenandoah, Oak Ridge North, Conroe, Spring, Magnolia, and Tomball.
+We regularly service ZIP codes 77380, 77381, 77382, and 77385 with mobile locksmith support focused on code-conscious exit hardware, closers, and alarm-equipped door solutions.